x1337loser/Dependency-Confusion/README.md

 ## Automating with bash to find private packages:

-*warning: BE AWARE OF FALSE POSITIVE, CONFIRM YOUR FINDING MANUALLY*

 Download this `npm-automation.sh` file and run this command in your terminal `bash automate-bash.sh <target domain>` make sure you have installed [tomnomnom's waybackurls](https://github.com/tomnomnom/waybackurls) and [hacker_'s gau](https://github.com/lc/gau) in your machine.